mk12/sicp/notes/text.md

 #### Mapping over lists

-- Useful operation: applying the same transformation to each element in a list, producing a new list.
+- The higher-order procedure `map` applies the same transformation to each element in a list, producing a new list.
-- This is a higher-order procedure called `map`.

 ```
 (define (map f xs)